rust-lang/book/src/ch10-02-traits.md

 Instead of `T: Display` going inside the angle brackets, they go after the `where` keyword at the end of the function signature.
 This can make complex signatures easier to read.
 The `where` clause and its parts can also go on new lines.
-Here's the signature of a function that takes three generic type parameters that each have multiple trait bounds:
+Here’s the signature of a function that takes three generic type parameters that each have multiple trait bounds:

 ```rust,ignore